huggingface/exporters/README.md

 Removing inputs and/or outputs is again accomplished by making a subclass of `CoreMLConfig` and overriding the `inputs` and `outputs` properties.

+By default, a model is generated in the ML Program format.
+By overriding the `use_legacy_format` property to return `True`, the older NeuralNetwork format will be used.
+This is not recommended and only exists as a workaround for models that fail to convert to the ML Program format.

 Once you have the modified `config` instance, you can use it to export the model following the instructions from the section "Exporting the model" below.

 Not everything is described by the configuration objects.
 The behavior of the converted model is also determined by the model's tokenizer or feature extractor.
 For example, to use a different input image size, you'd create the feature extractor with different resizing or cropping settings and use that during the conversion instead of the default feature extractor.